Analogue Pocket questions answered: Sleep mode, scaling, and more

 Taber: We’re going to do the best we can given the current state of global affairs.
 We will do multiple production runs, yes.

-GamesBeat: What is Covid doing to the production?
+GamesBeat: What is COVID-19 doing to the production?

 Taber: Mainly supply-chain challenges.
 It only takes one material delay or issue in the global supply chain to cause a domino effect.